jasonhand/academic-kickstart/content/post/running-a-post-incident-review/index.md

 editable: true
 ---

+We want to develop a sense making approach to the present situation in order to act upon it better in the future... in the moment.

 There are different ways to conduct a useful post-incident review, but there are some common practices that can make the process easier and more effective.
 If you run a facilitated review meeting, keep your review and planning meetings